-Herein, we describe a cloud screening algorithm for SAGE III/ISS to study the challenges in identifying pure aerosol and aerosol-cloud mixture from SAGE III/ISS observations and their impact on the development of GloSSAC version 2.2-the latest version of GloSSAC (v2.2).
-It is worthwhile to note here that the aerosol record post-2017 witnessed several volcanic

-55 eruptions and wildfire events that injected particles into the stratosphere, further complicating the separation of aerosol and clouds near the tropopause.
-As previously noted, Thomason and Vernier (2013) (hereafter TV13) have studied the challenges in separating aerosol and cloud using used SAGE II observations particularly during from a volcanically quiescent period for the (1999-2005) to study the challenges in separating aerosol and cloud within the tropical Upper Troposphere and Lower Stratosphere (UTLS) region.
-For SAGE III This discrimination becomes more challenging when the UTLS is perturbed by
+Herein, we describe a cloud screening algorithm for SAGE III/ISS to study the challenges in identifying pure aerosol and aerosol-cloud mixture from SAGE III/ISS observations and their impact on the development of GloSSAC version 2.2 (v2.2).
+It is worthwhile to note here that the aerosol record post-2017 witnessed several volcanic eruptions and wildfire events that injected particles into the stratosphere, further complicating the separation of aerosol and clouds near the tropopause.
+As previously noted, Thomason and Vernier (2013) (hereafter TV13) have studied the challenges in separating aerosol and cloud using SAGE II observations particularly during a volcanically quiescent period for the tropical Upper Troposphere and Lower Stratosphere (UTLS) region.
+For SAGE III/ISS, it becomes even more challenging due to frequent moderate volcanic eruptions and wildfire events that occurred during SAGE III/ISS measurements.
+Here, we describe a modified version of TV13 to account for the perturbed events, thereby implementing the method not only for the tropics but for the entire global dataset.